-Lucid nightmares are scary but they usually aren’t lucid dreams
+Lucid nightmares are very scary but they usually aren’t true lucid dreams

 Most people who share their stories about scary lucid dreams online are actually talking about having lucid nightmares and not scary lucid dreams.